 Corals Profile – Live Coral for Saltwater Reef Aquariums

 Are you curious about saltwater reef aquariums?
-Actually, live coral is the main character of the reef aquariums, which makes the tank more appealing.
+Live coral is the main character of the reef aquariums, which makes the tank more appealing.
 Also, the coral reef provides hiding places for fish.
-And in this article, we will talk more about corals.
+In this article, we will talk more about corals.
 After reading, you can get a deeper understanding of corals, like coral types and reef tank coral maintenance.

 Where does the reef tank live coral come from

 Statistics report that there are about 6000 coral species in the world.
 But do all corals in reef tanks are natural corals?
-Actually, no. Catching corals in wild is not environment friendly.
+Actually, no. Catching corals in the wild is not environment-friendly.
 Wild corals are usually caught from the reef.
 On the other side, there are cultured corals, including corals grown artificially in the ocean and house.
 Depending on the corals’ growing techniques, humans can harvest the corals regularly.
 Even some corals are more brilliant than those that grow in the wild.
-And most corals in reef tanks are captive propagated corals.
+Most corals in reef tanks are captive propagated corals.

 Coral profile